coady/lupyne/docs/engine.rst

   .. attribute:: filters

-    Mapping of cached filters by field, which are used for facet counts.
+    Mapping of cached filters by field, also used for facet counts.

+  .. attribute:: groupings

+    Mapping of cached groupings by field, optimized for facet counts of unique fields.

   .. attribute:: sorters